 Except I took a closer look, and it isn't.

-In fact, this line is a direct quote from a 1930 novel, The Madonna of Seven Moons, by Margery Lawrence.
+by Margery Lawrence.
 The only difference between Madonna and Petals is that the Madonna quote is in third person, while Petals is of course in first person.
-Criterion describes the film adaptation of Madonna of Seven Moons as a "lurid tale of sex and psychosis" about a woman who was raped by gypsies.
+Criterion describes the film adaptation of Madonna of Seven Moons as a "lurid tale of sex and psychosis" about a woman who was raped

 The little I found on a quick research of Margery Lawrence is that she was a writer of occult mysteries in the 1940s.
 She was very much into spiritualism and published a couple of books on the subject; she prefaced some of her (obviously fictional) Gothic works with a disclaimer stating that they were true stories with the names changed for privacy.
-Cambridge University's Orlando index, which catalogs the works of female British authors, describes her work thusly: Female sexuality looms large in her work and she often places female characters in impossible predicaments, often involving social convention, money, or class.
+Cambridge University's Orlando index, which catalogs the works of female British authors, describes her work thusly: Female sexuality looms large in her work and she often places female

 It's too little info to make a connection to Andrews, but I did find it interesting that the most outstanding conventions of this woman's work sound like things that could be said of Our Gal Ginny.
-It sounds as if Lawrence could have very well be an influence on Andrews, and the direct quote strongly implies that Andrews read The Madonna of Seven Moons
+It sounds as if Lawrence could have very well be an influence on Andrews, and the direct quote strongly implies that Andrews read The Madonna of Seven Moons.

 I feel it necessary to point out that I do not imply Andrews may have plagiarized this other author.
 One lifted line does not a plagiarist make.
 Writers brains are like flypaper for unique phrases, which tend to get regurgitated without our realizing it.
 Recently in my own fiction, I had to go back and edit the opening of a scene when I realized it too closely resembled the opening of a similar scene in a published novel.
 I'm sure that if I had to bear down to catch a whole three paragraphs, a line or two here and there has probably slipped under my radar.
 That's how we writers roll.